AninditaBasu/word-list-scan/README.md

 A script that scans all DITA files in a directory for occurrences of an entire list of words and phrases.
 Markup tags are also reckoned as words.

-## Usage instructions

-#### Prerequisite
+## Prerequisite

 Download and install Python 2.7.5.
-Later versions of Python should work.
+Later versions of Python should also work.

-#### Steps
+## Steps

-1. Download this entire repository as a `.zip` file and extract the contents to any folder.
+1. Download this repository as a `.zip` file and extract the contents to any directory.
-2. Open the `wordlist.txt` file in a notepad, and enter the words and phrases to be searched for.
+2. Open the `wordlist.txt` file in a notepad.
+It contains some example words.
+Delete them, and enter the words and phrases to be searched for.
 Each word or phrase should be on a new line.
 Do not enter a new line after the last item in this file.
-Save and close the file.
+Save the file and close it.
 3. Double-click `wordListScan.py`.
-When prompted, enter the full path of the directory to be scanned, for example, `c:\documentation\`.
+When prompted, enter the full path of the directory to be scanned, for example, `c:\documentation\myProduct\`.
 Do not forget to enter the trailing `\` for the directory.
+The script will scan all of the subfolders of the specified directory.
 4. When the checking is complete, you see a message on the console: `Press any key to exit.` Press any key.
-5. Go to the folder where the script resides.
+5. Go to the directory where the script resides.
 You see a file called `wordListScan.html`.
 This is the report file for you to read and act upon.

 ## Limitations

-The script assumes that all DITA topic files have the `.dita` extension.
-If your files use the `.xml` extension, this script will not work.
+It is assumed that all DITA topic files have the `.dita` extension.
+If your files use the `.xml` extension, this script will not work in its present form.

 ## Bugs and enhancements